Flare576/copyroms/README.md

 ### The FILTERS Lists

-In order to give you a starting point, I used a two-step process to create an initial list of games for each system
+In order to give you a starting point, I used a three-step process to create an initial list of games for each system

 1. Use the [1G1R] tools to generate a list of preferred ROMS for English speaking USA Residents
 2. Use various websites to determine the "Top" titles for a system